Funding for community projects

 How do I apply?

 You’ll need to apply online via our grants platform, Flexigrant.
 You must open a Flexigrant account.
-Use the Sample Applicaion Form that you can download to work up your application before you use the online form.
+Use the Sample Application Form that you can download to work up your application before you use the online form.

 Are resources available to help with my application?

-You can also download these documents:
+You can also download these documents.

 How does the funding work?

-You must attend a welcome event on Monday 22 January 2024 where you will meet other grantees and charity staff.
+You must attend a welcome event on Monday 2 December 2024 where you will meet other grantees and charity staff.

 At the event, we will explain how to manage your grant, request payment and our grant terms and conditions (Ts&Cs) as set out in your grant award letter.
 Please note: our Ts&Cs are not negotiable.